 As well as sauces, the shop does a range of chilli jams, ketchup, mustard, a range of pickles and chutneys (including a fabulous beetroot pickle).
 Basically, if you can put chilli in it; they make it.

 What the owners also have is a lovely tasting plate.
-This lets you (if you’re brave enough) try the produce before you buy.
+This lets you (if you’re brave enough) try the product before you buy.
 Some are mild and others are…well, the farthest thing from mild that you can possibly think of.

 While I was in the shop, I was standing behind a Scottish tourist.
 She’d just tried a tiny amount of something that should, evidently, have come with a warning, as she was unable to speak afterwards.
 In the end, she just nodded her head and went outside.
 Presumably, to drink large volumes of water from the Irish Sea.
 Rather helpfully, this is located just a street away.

 As I was leaving, I bumped into one of the owners.
-He was coming back from town with a tray of chilli chocolate.
+He was coming back from Beaumaris town with a tray of chilli chocolate.
 It looked amazing, but I thought it rude to mug him in the street, so I left him be.

 If you love all things hot and spicy, this little treasure is well worth a trip across the bridge for.